IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/Customer-data on TechZone.md

-# Can I use Customer Data on TechZone?
+# Can I use Customer Data on IBM Technology Zone?

-The use/hosting **Customer data** is not permitted on TechZone.
+The use/hosting **Customer data** is not permitted on IBM Technology Zone.
 Dummy, fake or sample data is allowed.

 For exceptions BISO team approvals is required, this ensures legal coverage.